ucg8j/blog/_drafts/designing-data-intensive-applications-review.md

 # PART 1
 ## Chapter 1
-Walks through example of Twitter and the bootlenecks being faced.
+Walks through example of Twitter and the bottlenecks being faced.
 Tradeoff between work done at write vs read time.
 As the main demand is on twitter timelines (read), work to insert new tweets into Twitter timeline caches is done at write time.

 ### Notes
 3 concerns of the book